node-tastypie/tastypie/README.md

 var app;

-// make a simple object template to be populated
+// make a simple object template to be populated during the hydration process
-// This could be a Model class just as easily
+// This could be a Model class just as easily function Schema(){

-function Schema(){
     this.name = {
         first: undefined, last: undefined